-The Academy has adopted a general fund budget for 2017/2018 that anticipates revenues being equal to expenditures.
+The Academy has adopted a general fund budget for 2018/2019 that anticipates revenues exceeding expenditures.

 Contacting the Academy's financial management

 This financial report is designed to provide our students, parents and creditors with a general overview of the Academy's finances and to demonstrate the Academy's accountability for the money it receives.
 If you have questions about this report or need additional information, contact the Finance Services team at 8485 Homestead, Zeeland, Michigan 49464.